apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**RFK Jr. calls Biden a greater threat to democracy than Trump**
+**Trump’s gag order in hush money case expanded to include judge’s family**

-You can read more about it [here](https://www.nbcnews.com/politics/2024-election/rfk-jr-calls-biden-greater-threat-democracy-trump-rcna145961).
+You can read more about it [here](https://thehill.com/homenews/4568757-trumps-gag-order-in-hush-money-case-expanded-to-include-judges-family/).

 ## Requirements
 - Python 3.8